in the Moonlight 2014

 Meeting the Silver Horses

 Another trip to Scotland to do a three night set of talks.
 You simply can't miss the opportunity to visit the Kelpies.
-Now, it had a beautifully landscaped and had toilet. cafe and the inevitable shop.
+Now, it has been beautifully landscaped and toilets. cafe and the inevitable shop.
 A much more manicured venue from the first visit but still the excitement of seeing these wonderful creatures.

 When I looked at the images I'd taken that day, I remembered the sculptures sketches in the cafe of a full horse and the the line representing the water.
-Playing with the images and needing to incorporate scale I tried to create an interaction with the figures and the Silver Horses.
-I really enjoyed the challenge of creating the mane and bay of the horses but couldn't manage the legs :O)
+Playing with the images and needing to incorporate scale, I tried to create an interaction with the figures and the Silver Horses.
+I really enjoyed the challenge of creating the mane and back of the horses but couldn't manage the legs.

-They're just a bit of fun and a great memory of a another visit to see this amazing sculpture.
+They're just a bit of fun and a great memory of a second visit to see this amazing sculpture.
 The files for the Silver Horses have approx 40 - 45 layers including, textures, original images, finishing touches and the print layers for Colour and Mono.
 Printed on an arty semi gloss paper.